 17:24 - 17:50 (26 seconds)

 This fragment is a classic example of how the milonguero style is danced.
 It is danced in simple and rhythmic steps.
-Please pay attention to the rhythmic pattern used by the couple.
+Please note the rhythmic pattern used by the couple.
 It sounds like: 1 and 2 and 3 and 4 and, 5 6 7 and 8 9 10 and, or: slow and slow and slow and slow and, quick quick quick and quick quick quick and.
 The steps are simple, but the speed, direction and length of the steps are varied.
 Most steps are small, occasionally a big step weaves in, and forward step, side step, back step, rock step and turn are blended to make the choreography interesting.

 As you can see, although simple, the dance is mesmeric.
 The woman obviously is intoxicated with it.
 She snugs in his arms and dances in complete agreement with him, totally comfortable with everything he leads her to do no matter how simple it is, and does not act in excess of her role to cause complication, noises and disharmony.
 Her steps are simple and inconspicuous.
 No adornment is made to impress.
 Her attention is on the music and feelings.
 One can tell from her facial expression the power of such simple and rhythmic motions.